Board of Directors

 Jerry Hieb

-Mr. Hieb retired in 2022, after a distinguished 35- year civilian career with the Navy.
-He served in a number of senior leadership positions, including a position in the Senior Executive Service as Director of Fleet and Family Readiness (N9) for Commander, Navy Installations Command (CNIC).
-In addition, he served as the CNIC N9 Deputy Director and prior to that he was the Executive Director Navy Region Midwest.
+Mr. Hieb retired in 2022 after a distinguished 35-year civilian career with the Navy.
+Throughout his tenure, he held several senior leadership positions, including serving in the Senior Executive Service as Director of Fleet and Family Readiness (N9) for Commander, Navy Installations Command (CNIC).
+Additionally, he served as the CNIC N9 Deputy Director and previously as the Executive Director of Navy Region Midwest.
+He currently serves as the Treasurer and as a member of the Board of Directors.

 Lorraine Currow